yamnihcg/Billboard100/README.md

 # Billboard100

-An End to End Machine Learning Project to Predict the Billboard 100 Status of Songs
+An End to End Machine Learning Project to Predict whether songs would land on the Billboard Top 100 Charts using song data from Spotify and Billboard.

 ### By: Chinmay Gharpure, Siddharth Kumaran, Arham Baid

+## Project Structure
 The folder contains three subfolders, which are labeled “data”, “feature engineering”, and “machine learning”.
 The significance of the files in each of the folders is listed below.

 ### data: